Are Yoga Mats Made of EVA Foam? Choosing the Right Surface

 Formamide Concerns

-The main chemical concern associated with EVA foam is formamide.
-This is a substance used to make the foam soft and flexible.
-In some countries, there have been restrictions on EVA foam play mats for children because of formamide levels.
-However, many high-quality yoga mat manufacturers now produce EVA that is specifically tested to be formamide-free.
+The main chemical concern associated with EVA foam is formamide, a substance used to make foam soft.
+While some countries have restricted its use in children's play mats, many high-quality yoga brands now produce EVA that is specifically tested to be formamide-free.

 Phthalates and BPA

-EVA is generally considered a safer alternative to low-grade, "unregulated" PVC because it is typically free of phthalates and BPA.
-These are chemicals often used to soften plastics that have been linked to endocrine disruption.
-When you choose a reputable brand, you are more likely to get a mat that has been tested for these harmful substances.
+EVA is generally considered a safer alternative to unregulated PVC because it is typically free of phthalates and BPA—chemicals linked to endocrine disruption.
+Choosing a reputable brand ensures your mat has been tested for these substances.

-Note: If you have a sensitive respiratory system or are prone to skin allergies, we always recommend checking for certifications like OEKO-TEX®, which is a standard we use for our Tapas® ECO mat to ensure the highest safety levels.
+Note: If you have a sensitive respiratory system or skin allergies, look for certifications like OEKO-TEX®, which we use for our Tapas® ECO mat to ensure the highest safety levels.

 The Role of EVA in Yoga Props

-While EVA might not always be the first choice for a primary practice mat, it is the undisputed king of another category: Yoga Blocks.
+While EVA might not be the first choice for a primary mat, it is the standard for Yoga Blocks.
+In this context, its properties are ideal:

-- Weight: Foam blocks are light enough to move quickly during a sequence.
+• Weight: Foam blocks are light enough to move quickly during sequences.

-- Softness: They are comfortable to sit on for meditation or to place under the sacrum in supported bridge pose.
+• Softness: They are comfortable for meditation or placing under the sacrum in supported bridge pose.

-- Firmness: High-density EVA blocks, like our 4 in.
-Foam Yoga Block, are engineered to be firm enough to support your full body weight without collapsing.
+• Firmness: High-density EVA blocks, like our 4 in.
+Foam Yoga Block, support full body weight without collapsing.

-For a closer look at block shapes and materials, read How to Choose the Best Yoga Blocks.
+For a closer look at materials, read How to Choose the Best Yoga Blocks or consult our Yoga Prop Guide.

 How to Choose the Right Mat for Your Style

-Your choice of material should be dictated by how you actually practice.
-There is no single "best" material, only the best material for your specific needs.
+Your choice of material should be dictated by your specific practice needs.

 Caring for an EVA Foam Mat

-If you do choose an EVA mat, proper care will help extend its life.
-For the basics, see our Care & Cleaning Tips for Yoga Mats.
+Proper care can extend the life of an EVA mat.
+For more details, see our Care & Cleaning Tips for Yoga Mats.

-- Clean after every use: Use a gentle Mat Wash or a simple solution of water and mild soap.
-Wipe it down to remove surface oils that can make the foam slippery.
+1. Clean after every use: Use a gentle mat wash or mild soap and water to remove oils that can make the foam slippery.

-- Avoid direct sunlight: EVA can be sensitive to UV rays.
-Leaving it in a hot car or in direct sun on a porch can cause the foam to become brittle or warp.
+2. Avoid direct sunlight: EVA is UV-sensitive.
+Heat and direct sun can cause the foam to become brittle or warp.

-- Store it flat or rolled: Avoid folding your mat for long periods, as EVA can develop permanent creases that affect the surface's flatness.
+3. Store it flat or rolled: Avoid folding for long periods to prevent permanent creases.

-- Let it air dry: Even though it doesn't absorb water, ensure the surface is completely dry before rolling it up to prevent any trapped moisture from causing odors.
+4. Let it air dry: Ensure the surface is completely dry before rolling to prevent odors.

 The Importance of Practice-Tested Quality